xavier150/BleuRavenBlenderPythonLibrary/README.md

-# BleuRavenBlenderPythonLibrary
+# BleuRaven Blender Python Library
-BleuRaven Blender Python Library
+This is my personal Python Library for Blender use.